Emma Mackey On Sex Education Nudity Vagina-Shaming Plot

 Advertisement

 Hence Mackey's reaction.
-While it would have been easy to sensationalize “Episode 5’s” body shaming installment — and its explicit full-frontal female nudity — Sex Education instead veers towards the emotionally illuminating.
+While it would have been easy to sensationalise “Episode 5’s” body shaming instalment — and its explicit full-frontal female nudity — Sex Education instead veers towards the emotionally illuminating.
 It makes for one of the most moving and memorable episodes of season 1.

 “It’s just a body part, and we should all get on with it really and look after ourselves,” Mackey, who was surprised by just how potent and touching the Spartacus riff was, said of the storyline.
 The actress is so nonplussed by Sex Education’s nudity that she forgot the series even shows female genitals in the first place since she wasn’t a part of the scene.
 “When we watched it back, it was like, ‘Oh, yeah, that’s a real vagina,’" she said.
 "But it’s not anything anyone’s not seen before.”